 Intestinal Inflammation and Celiac

-When one’s immune system actively and aggressively responds to the consumption of gluten, they are likely experiencing celiac disease.
+When your immune system actively and aggressively responds to the consumption of gluten, you are likely experiencing celiac disease.
 This immune response causes inflammation and damage to the intestine which can lead to reduced nutrient absorption.
 Gluten intolerance triggers inflammation similar to celiac disease.
 Ultimately, this causes one to have poor absorption of nutrients.
 Often, those with celiac disease or gluten intolerance must remove most wheats and grains from their diet entirely – find out more on how going gluten-free can help your thyroid.

 Know Your Nutrients